axelarnetwork/axelar-docs/pages/validator/external-chains/overview.md

 The Axelar network will automatically deregister your validator as a maintainer for chain C if either of the following conditions is met in the previous 500 polls for C:

 1. Your validator missed at least 20% of polls.
-A poll is "missed" if your validator's vote transaction is posted more than 3 blocks after the poll concludes.
+A poll is "missed" if your validator never submits a vote transaction or if the vote transaction is posted more than 3 blocks after the poll concludes.
 2. Your validator voted incorrectly in at least 5% of polls.
+A vote is "incorrect" if it conflicts with the majority for that poll.

 ### How to recognize automatic deregistration